NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 To add a child, you will need to:
   1. choose a unique local name (handle) that the parent will use for the child
   2. choose initial resources (asn, ipv4, ipv6)
-  3. have an RFC8183 request
+  3. have an RFC 8183 request

 And in this case we also need to override the ENV variable and indicate that we want to add this child to the CA "ta".
-The following command will add the child, and the RFC8183 XML from the "ta":
+The following command will add the child, and the RFC 8183 XML from the "ta":

 .. code-block:: text